SpecialKO/SKIF_launch_configs/README.md

 ```

 * `Steam` is the platform identifier.
 See [Supported platforms](#supported-platforms) for more details about that.

+* `17410_Name` is the name of the game.
+This key is not actually used &mdash; it is only present to make it easier for editors to identify games.

 * `17410` is the unique platform app ID of the game.
 In the case of Steam this is typically just known as the "Steam App ID".
   * It can be retrieved from SKIF (right click -> Developer -> **Copy app ID** provided Developer mode is turned on).